isomerpages/nlb-biblioasia/_oct-to-dec-2013/Spicy Nation: From India to Singapore.md

 *Ananda Bhavan Vegetarian*.
 (2018).
 Retrieved from Anandabhavan.com website.

-Brinder, N et al. (2004). *The food of India: 84 easy and delicious recipes from the spicy subcontinent*.
+Brinder, N. et al. (2004). *The food of India: 84 easy and delicious recipes from the spicy subcontinent*.
 Singapore: Periplus Editions.
 (Not available in NLB holdings)

 Chapman, P. (2007). *India food &amp; cooking: The ultimate book on Indian cuisine*.
 London: New Holland.
 (Not available in NLB holdings)